Wisconsin police release new video of scuffle with teen

-WAUWATOSA, Wis. — A Wisconsin police department released footage that shows the events leading up to a scuffle between an officer and a black teenager that ended with the white officer punching the boy.
+WAUWATOSA, Wis. — A Wisconsin police department has released surveillance video footage that shows the events leading up to a scuffle between a white officer and a black teenager that ended with the officer punching the boy.

-The video shows a faraway view of the mall parking lot where the officer approached the 17-year-old Friday after security in Wauwatosa called authorities about a group of males causing a disturbance.
-In the video released Monday, the officer stops his SUV in the parking lot and exists to approach the boy, who walks away from him.
-Seconds later both are tangled up.
+The video shows a faraway view of the mall parking lot in Wauwatosa where the officer approached the 17-year-old Friday after mall security called authorities about a group of males causing a disturbance.
+In the video released Monday, the officer stops his SUV in the parking lot and goes to approach the teen, who walks away from him.
+Seconds later the two are in a physical confrontation.

-The first video showed the confrontation up close and the officer punching the boy.
+The first video recorded by a passer-by on his cellphone showed the confrontation up close and the officer punching the boy.
 Wauwatosa police say they've started to review the use of force but that the first video shows only a portion of what happened.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.